PatrickTheGamerz/ORANGETALE/README.md

     }
     if (target === "sans" && !sansTextDone) {
       clearTypewriter("sans");
-      clearSansAutoAdvanceTimer();
       sansDialogueBox.textContent = sansTextFull;
       sansTextDone = true;
       sansTextStartTime = performance.now();
-      // When skipping, we still respect punctuation: but our auto-advance timer
+      // we do NOT clear the auto-advance timer here,
-      // is already handled in typeText when length is reached,
+      // because typeText sets it when full length is reached }
-      // so we don't need to do anything extra here.
   }
-  }

   function canAdvance(target) {
-    // status lines (playerIsStatus) should NEVER be advanced by Z if (target === "player" && playerIsStatus) return false;
+    if (target === "player" && playerIsStatus) return false;

     const now = performance.now();